-How can Lone Gunman theorists accept Lee Harvey Oswald's guilt so easily without regarding all the original facts and evidence?
+How can official supporters accept Lee Harvey Oswald's guilt so easily without regarding all the original facts and evidence?
 Some do not consider the many official mistakes and breaches of legal procedure and other critical writers appear selective in their criticism.
 Yet we agree at least that Oswald was involved in a murderous plot, yet the true issue is whether he alone killed President Kennedy.
 If he was merely a pawn, what agenda did he unwittingly die serving?

 "Lee Harvey Oswald owned the rifle found on the sixth floor of the Texas Schoolbook Depository..."
 (David Van Pein)

-However, a Mannlicher Carcano was not the initially located rifle in the Texas Schoolbook Depository and all responding officers first agreed a Mauser 7.65 rifle and scope with three Mannlicher Carcano 6.65 shells were present.
+However, a Mannlicher Carcano was not the initially located rifle in the Texas Schoolbook Depository and some responding officers first believed a Mauser 7.65 rifle and scope with three Mannlicher Carcano 6.65 shells were present.
 The Mauser appeared in original reports and later appeared in interviews with Dallas District Attorney Henry Wade.
 The weapon the Single Bullet theory relies upon is initially suspect, the Mauser days later is amended legally to a Carcano, in time such problems would be more reasonably be explained yet initially official incompetence was rampant.

 The Mannlicher Carcano in question was less than standard; authorities noted it was a little rusty.
 The Carcano was manufactured in 1940, the bullets in 1948, and this older weapon and ammunition could further hamper firing precision.
-How could Lee Harvey Oswald use a World War II rifle and over decade old ammunition, yet perform so well?ia If Oswald was the sniper critical writers attest, why can he not select a modern and maintained weapon?
+How could Lee Harvey Oswald use a World War II rifle and over decade old ammunition, yet perform so well?i If Oswald was the sniper critical writers attest, why can he not select a modern and maintained weapon?